 Local Control: The City of SeaTac supports legislation providing cities with greater local control over regulations, finances, planning, etc. Similarly, the city opposes legislation that conflicts with existing city ordinances/regulations.

-Lodging Tax and Tourism Promotion Area Administration: SeaTac will work through the Legislature to ensure that our City receives compensation for priority projects and programs in lieu of local government’s authority to direct funding of lodging tax after 2021 when King Dome and Safeco Field bonds are retired.
-The City will also work to protect local government’s option—after a petition by the local lodging industry—to assess additional room night fees for Tourism Promotion Areas (TPAs).
+Lodging Tax and Tourism Promotion Area Administration: SeaTac will work through the Legislature to ensure lodging tax revenues from the King Dome and Safeco Field bonds are allocated to the city’s priority projects and programs, particularly that a portion of lodging tax revenues continue to be available for tourism operations.

 Mobile Home Parks: SeaTac supports funding of relocation assistance for displaced residents of redeveloped mobile home parks.